Emadmasroor/emadmasroor.github.io/README.md

 # Emad Masroor's website

-This is the academic website of Emad Masroor, hosted at [https://emadmasroor.github.io](htps://emadmasroor.github.io).
+This is the repository for the [academic website](https://emadmasroor.github.io) of Emad Masroor.

 ## Acknowledgements